 BizTalk Server WCF-Loopback Adapter

-Unfortunately, some good BizTalk Server resources have disappeared over these years, and they are no longer available.
+Unfortunately, some good BizTalk Server resources have disappeared over the years, and they are no longer available.
 A lot of these resources are custom adapters.
-One of these adapters was the BizTalk WCF Loopback Adapter initially developed by synthesis consulting (I think), providing back then the source code.
+One of these adapters was the BizTalk WCF Loopback Adapter, initially developed by Synthesis Consulting (I think), which provided the source code back then.

 What is the WCF-Loopback Adapter?